 Consider what have you done that is truly creative, innovative, original and worthy of an award in one of your modules or as a direct result of what you have learned in your module.

 The Students’ Association in collaboration with the Proctor’s Office is introducing a prize for the student who has displayed significant enterprise in and through their studies.

 1. Eligibility: Enterprising activity related to any module at the University of St Andrews completed in the calendar year of 2019 is eligible (that is, semester 2 of 2017/18 or semester 1 of 2018/19 is eligible.
 The award is open to both undergraduates and postgraduate students.
 Research students may also enter if they have completed taught modules in 2018.

 The submission must be newly created and not submitted previously elsewhere.
 Please do not resubmit a piece of assessed work.
 In other words, you should not simply use a piece of writing or a podcast which you have already produced as part of the assessment in the module.
 Rather your entry should be freshly prepared for the purposes of this Award.

-Some guidance for beginners on how to produce a podcast is given on this university webpage.
-Please submit a podcast in MP4 file format.
+Some guidance for beginners on how to produce an audio podcast is given on this university webpage.

 3. How to enter: Your submission should be sent as an e-mail attachment to both the Associate Dean of Arts and Divinity (firstname.lastname@example.org) and the Students’ Association Director of Education (email@example.com).
 A maximum of one submission is permitted per student.